ganukeperera/Pixxy/README.md

 This application uses URLCaches to chach images.
 It uses in memory cache as well as uses disk space.
 Amount of the memory and disk space to be used for the cache is configurable.

 #### UIs
-Since I have to develop the application using UIKit only, my options here are to use storyboards or do UI programmatically.
 Due to the time constraints of this project and I will be the only developer, I chose to do UIs using Storyboards which is faster.
 So I can use saved time to other important tasks similar to completing more Unit and UI testings which are important.

 ### Application Flow

 #### Dealing with Network Failures
 - This application pulls data from 3 web services.
 Those are Albums, Users, and Photos.
 So I had to decide what needs to be done when each service gets failed.
 So I designed the application in the following way.

 - Since there is no dependency between Album and Users endpoints, I send both requests parallelly.
-Then I waited and process both responses at once.
-To achieve that I use DispatchGroup.
+Then I wait and process both responses at once.
+To achieve that I used DispatchGroup.
 Combine's Zip operator is also a good candidate to fulfill this requirement.

 - The app will process both User's and Album's responses and categorize albums based on their owner if both requests get completed without any issues.
 Then the app will list albums in different sections by displaying the owner's name in the section header.